What Does the P0132 Code Mean?

-It is important to keep the battery charge at optimal level else low voltage can generate more trouble codes.
+It is important to keep the battery’s state of charge at an optimum level; otherwise, a low voltage can generate further error codes.

 Connect the OBD2 Scanner

-There are two types of the OBD2 scanner; a regular code reader and an advanced scanner.
-The latter is expensive but offers exceptional features to fix trouble codes.
+There are two types of OBD2 scanner: a normal code reader and an advanced scanner.
+The latter is expensive but offers exceptional features to correct error codes.

 Check Oxygen Sensor Wiring Harness

-Before replacing the oxygen sensor, make sure you visually inspect the wiring harness around it.
-Sometimes due to faulty or broken wire connections, the trouble code generates and it disappears easily when you fix the connections.
+Before replacing the oxygen sensor, visually inspect the wiring harness around the sensor.
+Sometimes an error code is generated due to faulty or broken cable connections, and this code will disappear if you repair the connections.

 Check the O2 Oxygen Sensor Voltage

-Using a digital voltmeter check the output voltage at the O2 oxygen sensor.
-If the sensor’s voltage signal is between 100 mV-900 mV (0.10 to 0.90V), it indicates that the O2 oxygen sensor is working fine.
-If the reading is out of the specified range, then the sensor is defective.
+Check the output voltage at the O2 oxygen sensor with a digital voltmeter.
+If the sensor voltage signal is between 100 mV-900 mV (0.10 to 0.90V), it indicates that the O2 oxygen sensor is functioning properly.
+If the reading is outside the specified range, the sensor is defective.

 Check for Ground Wiring

-A lot of mechanics have reported that the P0132 code exists due to a bad ground wiring.
-If that is the case, you can check the ground voltage by connecting one end of the jumper cable to ground and another end to the negative terminal of the battery.
-Notice the reading after connecting the jumper wire and monitor if the reading improves.
-If it does, you probably have a ground problem.
+Many mechanics have reported that the P0132 code occurs due to poor ground wiring.
+If this is the case, you can check the ground voltage by connecting one end of the jumper cable to ground and another end to the negative terminal of the battery.
+Note the reading after connecting the jumper cable and see if the reading improves.
+If it does, you probably have a grounding problem.

-Replacing the O2 oxygen sensor can be a difficult task but if you love digging into your vehicle’s components, you can easily replace the O2 oxygen sensor yourself.
+Replacing the O2 oxygen sensor can be a difficult task, but if you like to delve into the components of your vehicle, you can easily replace the O2 oxygen sensor yourself.

 Step 1: Turn on the engine